The immediate delivery of CPR was crucial in the survival of a victim. A woman was given CPR by a mall security guard when she collapsed.

-Hubley was working at the mall when he was alerted to a collapsed woman.
-He knew that there was something wrong since she was not moving.
+Hubley was working at the mall when he was alerted regarding a woman who collapsed.
+He knew that there was something wrong since she was not moving when he arrived on the scene.
 Morgan suffered a heart attack.
-When Hubley arrived, she was bleeding from her head and turning blue.
+When Hubley arrived, she was also bleeding from her head and turning blue.

-When the heart attack occurred, she went backward into the floor and struck her head.
+When the heart attack occurred, she moved back into the floor and struck her head.
 Hubley made sure that his crew brought the medkits.
 Morgan’s face was turning blue and she did not have a pulse and not breathing.
 Hubley instructed a bystander to obtain a nearby defibrillator.

 In a short while, the paramedics arrived and took over.
-Morgan was rushed to a healthcare facility with a pulse and given life-saving surgery.
+Morgan was rushed to a healthcare facility with a pulse and life-saving surgery was performed.

 Rapid delivery of CRP and availability of AEDs